 "I said no. I want to keep my freedom to be able to explore my creative possibilities," she said.
 "Many old women have taught me their enamel secrets in their kitchen."

-The clamouring for her skills reflects the industry's wider problem.
+The clamoring for her skills reflects the industry's wider problem.